almasfathinirbah/Exercises-with-R-Dibimbing-Bootcamp/Data Cleansing With R/README.md

 ![result](https://user-images.githubusercontent.com/85482667/122724183-e47c9380-d29d-11eb-8b44-b3839b6cff81.PNG)

 ## Summary
 In this case, we used Airbnb price as the dataset we will cleanse.
-We need the important libraries to diagnose the data type and stringr library to remove the character we want to.
+We need the assertive library to diagnose the data type and stringr library to remove the character we want to.
 Finally, we have the clean data to be analyzed.